 Fully active on the Coventry music circuit, Rob is an award-winning international artist.
 He has worked and recorded with Graeme Duffin and Sandy Jones (Wet Wet Wet), Bob Halligan Jr (Judas Priest, Cher), After The Fire, Simon Goodall (Cliff Richard) and Paul Evan (Delirious).
 He has performed at the Greenbelt, Godiva, the Acoustic Festival of Britain plus the Warwick and Cork Folk Festivals and has appeared at local folk and acoustic clubs across the country.
-He has also had airplay on BBC1 Television, BBC Radio 2 and a host of local TV and radio stations.
-With a conviction to use his music to make a difference, Rob has supported the children’s charity, Global Care, visiting Bangladesh, Ethiopia and Lebanon to raise awareness and money for some of the world’s most disadvantaged children.
+His latest band Homeward Hie was formed during the Covid lockdown following a YouTube gig n Coventry Cathedral and made its highly acclaimed premiere public appearance for CVFolk at the Albany Theatre Studio.
+Rob’s songs have had airplay on BBC1 Television, BBC Radio 2 and a host of local TV and radio stations.
+With a conviction to use his music to make a difference, he supports the children’s charity, Global Care, and has visited Bangladesh, Ethiopia and Lebanon to raise awareness and money for some of the world’s most disadvantaged children.

 A long-time Coventry resident, Jon has been writing and playing music in the thriving local music for many years.
-In 2010 he set up the Coventry Singer Songwriters group to promote, encourage and support local songwriting and as a vehicle to promote original songs.
+In 2010 he set up the Coventry Singer Songwriters group to encourage, support and showcase local songwriting and as a vehicle to promote original songs.
 The group has appeared at festivals and concerts, run songwriting workshops and also appeared on local radio.
 In July 2015, they were featured on the BBC Radio 4 series Get Creative and many of the group’s members are prize winners in local and national songwriting competitions, as well as being successful musicians and songwriters in their own right.
-Jon is also an ace harmonica-player having performed with popular local line-ups Nuncmonkey and Little Mountain.
+Jon is also an ace harmonica-player having performed with popular local line-ups Nunc and Little Mountain.

-Laurel has had a keen interest in folk and acoustic music for her entire life.
-She has sung and played flute in a variety of fantastic line-ups with great musicians including The QP, Greenman Rising, The Ripps, Dv8, Bluesocks Ceilidh and currently with The Long Itch Scratch Band and Willow and Tool Band.
-Laurel is a secondary geography teacher at Bishop Ullathorne RC School and works hard to participate creatively in school music and drama performances.
+Part of the Warwick Folk Festival‘s team of Assistant Directors, Laurel has had a keen interest in folk and acoustic music for her entire life.
+She has sung and played flute in a variety of line-ups with great musicians including The QP, Greenman Rising, The Ripps, Dv8, Bluesocks Ceilidh and currently with The Long Itch Scratch Band and Willow and Tool Band.
+Laurel is a secondary geography teacher and works hard to participate creatively in school music and drama performances.
 She also has a keen interest in traditional dance and has previously danced traditional clog and North West dance with Chinewrde Morris.
 She also performs regularly with Earlsdon Morris as a musician.
 Laurel is keen to develop a celebratory culture of traditional dance and music in Coventry, especially embracing wider cultures and traditions alongside what is typically found in the folk scene in Coventry.

 Jen is an accomplished folk dance caller based in the Midlands.
 She calls ceilidh, contra and Playford dances to audiences of all ages and abilities.
 Jen also runs ceilidhs and Playford dances in Coventry which are open to everyone who would like to join in.
 Her first act as a member of CVFolk was to stage an outdoor ceilidh next to the Herbert Art Gallery and Museum in Coventry City Centre, as part of our involvement in the 2018 Motofest weekend.
 She recruited a scratch ceilidh band and supervised a wide range of social dance routines for members of the public.

-One of the finest harmonica players of his generation, Will has worked on a number of projects including appearances with The Will Pound Band, Martin Simpson, Guy Chambers, Concerto Caledonia, Michelle Burke’s Step Into My Parlour and The Hillsborough Charity Single.
-He is currently touring the highly successful multi-media show Through The Seasons: A Year in Morris and Folk Dance.
+One of the finest harmonica and melodeon players of his generation, Will has worked on a number of projects including appearances with The Will Pound Band, Martin Simpson, Guy Chambers, Concerto Caledonia, Michelle Burke’s Step Into My Parlour and The Hillsborough Charity Single.
 He has appeared on TV and radio many times including BBC1 Breakfast, BBC2, Radio 2, BBC Radio Scotland, BBC Radio 2 Folk Awards, MTV, and Radio 1xtra.
-Will has been nominated for the BBC Radio 2 Folk Musician Of The Year award in 2012, 2014 and 2015, has won FATEA Magazine Instrumentalist Of the Year 2013, 2014 and also was nominated for Songlines Magazine best newcomer.
+Will was nominated for the BBC Radio 2 Folk Musician Of The Year award in 2012, 2014 and 2015, won FATEA Magazine Instrumentalist Of the Year 2013, 2014 and also was nominated for Songlines Magazine best newcomer.
 Widely traveled, Will was nurtured in the Warwickshire folk scene and continues to be active on the local music and dance circuit.

 Colin Squire (Treasurer)

 Colin is a chartered accountant having been with the same firm through various transformations for nearly 40 years until taking early retirement in 2012.
 Now running a small bookkeeping service, Colin is also a singer-songwriter and has been playing in folk clubs in the Coventry and Warwickshire area, on and off for over 40 years.
 As well as an accomplished solo performer, he also plays local clubs and events as part of the line-up Poacher’s Pocket.
-A member of the organising team for Shrewsbury Folk Festival, he hosts a popular monthly music session at the Denbigh Arms, Monks Kirby, and helps organise the (in)famous Sly Old Dogs And Friends music events in North Warwickshire.
+Colin was a member of the organising team for Shrewsbury Folk Festival 2008-2020.
+Prior to the Covid-19 lockdown, he hosted a popular monthly music session at the Denbigh Arms, Monks Kirby, and helped organise the popular Sly Old Dogs And Friends music events in North Warwickshire.